kristianwiklund/ff/README.md

     * Due to not having the "here()" function defined with a proper prototype (i.e. same root cause as the string.h include problem)

 * Non-critical:
   * There is a crapload of compiler warnings.
 It still builds.
+    * I disabled a few of them that should be safe to display, see the Makefile for details
   * "12 emit" clears the screen, it used to do a newline
   * I use cpp to preprocess the core definitions.
 "Modern" cpp pukes at some of the text